William Gosling (engineer): Biography

 Gosling received his ARCS at the Imperial College in London in 1953 under George Paget Thomson, and spent his career both in industry and education.
 Early 1960s he wrote a series of books, which contributed to the establishment of systems design and systems engineering.

-In 1967 Gosling became Professor of Electrical Engineering at the Swansea University.
-From 1969 to 1971 he was Chair of the Design Research Society.
-In 1974 he became Professor of Electronic Engineering at the University of Bath., where he remained affiliated for the rest of his career.
-In the 1970s he also became Technical Director of Plessey, a British-based international electronics, defence and telecommunications company.
+In 1967, Gosling became Professor of Electrical Engineering at the Swansea University.
+From 1969 to 1971, he was Chair of the Design Research Society.
+In 1974, he became Professor of Electronic Engineering at the University of Bath, where he remained affiliated for the rest of his career.
+In the 1970s, he also became Technical Director of Plessey, a British-based international electronics, defence and telecommunications company.
 Here he managed a division with over fifteen hundred scientists and engineers.

-In 1978 he was elected President of EUREL (Convention of National Societies of Electrical Engineers in Western Europe).
+In 1978, he was elected President of EUREL (Convention of National Societies of Electrical Engineers in Western Europe).
 The next year as president of the Institution of Electronic and Radio Engineers he helped to merge the society into the Institution of Electrical Engineers.

 Publications

-Gosling wrote about eleven books and over fifty scientific papers.
+Gosling has written about eleven books and over fifty scientific papers.
 A selection: